conjectures/Engineering_84_business_week/week1_business/README.md

 ## What is SCRUM and what is the benefit of implementing it?

 SCRUM is a term borrowed from rugby, where a team would join together and talk about their strategy.
-In the same way, SCRUM is a methodology, usually used in conjunction with Agile, that improves the communication between team members, irons out any problems that are in the way and fortifies collaborative effort by bringing the team closer together.
+In fact, SCRUM is a manifestation of the agile methodology.
+It is a **framework** that can be used to help teams developing complex products.
+This is achieved by breaking tasks down into small goals that can be completed in time boxed iterations.
+The scrum framework defines the *Scrum Events* in order to facilitate teamwork and communication.

 Teams that adopt SCRUM, benefit greatly by doing so, as it helps all members keep up, stay in the same page, avoid misunderstandings and help each other.

 <br>